Cognitive Behavioral Therapy

 How does ERP work?

 Someone suffering from OCD experiences obsessions and compulsions.
 An obsession refers to a feared, oftentimes unrealistic situation that causes anxiety.
 Compulsions are repetitive behaviors used to reduce the anxiety brought on by the obsession.
-ERP helps you gradually confront obsessions and compulsions using:
+ERP helps you gradually face obsessions without engaging in compulsions or rituals using:

 - Exposure: gradual and repetitive exposure to a feared situation